intel/llvm/sycl/doc/SharedLibraries.md

 Q.submit([&](cl::sycl::handler &CGH) {
 CGH.parallel_for<InternalKernel>( ... )
 }); // 1.
-Device Image is compiled and linked into a program and saved in cache
+Program is compiled, linked and saved in cache
     // 2.
 Prepared program is used to enqueue kernel

 Q.submit([&](cl::sycl::handler &CGH) {